Things to do in Nisyros: a practical guide to the volcanic island

 All that being said, accommodation in Nisyros is slightly pricier than elsewhere, but the food prices balance the costs.

-When it’s the best time to visit Nisyros?
+When is the best time to visit Nisyros?

 The best time to visit Nisyros is September.
 The sea is still warm, and most tourists have left.
 July and August tend to be hot, and the island is full of people.
 Alternatively, June is also a great time to visit the island, although the sea might be chilly.